Daniel-KM/UpgradeToOmekaS/README.md

 Anyway, it’s always recommended you set your own single and permanent identifiers that don’t depend on an internal position in a database.
 The term `Dublin Core Identifier` is designed for that and a record can have multiple single identifiers.
-There are many possibilities: named number like in library or a museum, isbn for books, or random id like with ark, noid, doi, etc. In Omeka 2, they can be displayed in the public url with the plugin [Clean Url].
+There are many possibilities: named number like in a library or a museum, isbn for books, or random id like with ark, noid, doi, etc. In Omeka 2, they can be displayed in the public url with the plugin [Clean Url].